silverbulletmd/silverbullet/docs/Recipient.md

 If the page changed since it was last indexed, these actions leave the text untouched and show a notification instead of risking a bad edit.

 Recipients declared in `recipients:` frontmatter (see below) are listed too, under their page and marked with an `@` icon.
-They address the whole page rather than a spot in it, so they carry none of the three actions above — selecting one just opens the page.
+Such a declaration addresses the whole page rather than a spot in it, so the row shows the page's opening line, with the recipient it names as a chip beside it, and it carries none of the three actions above — selecting one just opens the page.

 # The `recipients` attribute
 Every mention also sets a `recipients` attribute onto the object that hosts it.
 It holds identifiers in either of two forms: a `recipient:` identifier for a nickname, and a plain page name where a page was named directly (see the frontmatter form below).